 Click here to read the actual poem from Wikipedia instead of a critical analysis of “A Hymn to Christ”.

 Thematic Analysis of “A Hymn to Christ”:

 If we made an analysis of the first stanza of “A Hymn to Christ” then we come to the conclusion that the poet has a strong belief in his Protector.
 Although he cannot see Him yet he knows that He is always with him.
 Of course, John Donne is talking about Christ.
 He can save him from any disaster.
 The poet cannot see his Savior but he has feelings that He is protecting him with His indefinite powers.
-Thus, this poem is actually a praise.
+Thus, this poem is actually praise.
 “Shall be to me an emblem of thy blood” is the best line of this stanza.
-The poet has summarized the whole truth in this line.
-He compares sea with the sacred blood of Christ, which He shed for the whole humanity.
+The poet has summarised the whole truth in this line.
+He compares the sea with the sacred blood of Christ, which He shed for the whole of humanity.

 Stanza-II Analysis of “A Hymn to Christ”:

 Religiously speaking, a person cannot find the true love of Christ until he loves Him more than he loves any other person in the world.
 The poet has realized this thing; therefore, he is telling Him that he is ready to sacrifice everything in front of the true love of Christ.
-The poet has sinned but he knows that his sins have already been redeemed.
+The poet has committed sins but he knows that his sins have already been redeemed.
 Now, the poet is free from any fear as he has found true love.
 The last line of the stanza convinces us to prefer spiritual love to worldly love “Of true Love, I may know”.